• D.C.

 Dr. Rajiv Shah, Rockefeller Foundation President

 On electrifying Africa: “It is a race against time,” he said, estimating that the rate of electrification in Sub-Saharan Africa needs to double, at least, particularly if the continent is to build the data centers and other infrastructure for AI.
-A solution could lie in renewables, he said, but there are barriers.
+A solution could lie in renewables, Shah said, but there are barriers.
 “Over the last 20 years, for all the renewable energy that’s built out all across the planet, less than 2% of it has been built in Africa,” he said, arguing that the way the global supply chain is structured means the price of green tech, like solar panels and batteries, is much higher on the continent than in the rest of the world.

 Dr. Ngozi Okonjo-Iweala, World Trade Organization Director General

-On global challenges to African trade: Protectionism fragments trade and trade regulation, Okonjo-Iweala said, adding that the continent should work together to develop a shared regulatory framework and trade infrastructure.
+On global challenges to African trade: Protectionism fragments both trade and trade regulation, Okonjo-Iweala said, adding that the continent should work together to develop a shared regulatory framework and trade infrastructure.

 The value of digitally-delivered trade is about $4.25 trillion but Africa has only 0.9% of it, she estimated.
 Growing the continent’s share requires concerted efforts to establish the right regulatory systems in multiple countries, and more investment in electricity and telecommunications infrastructure, she added.